Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 The assumption that no two points in $\q$ are coincident is required.
 Otherwise one could create a $\q$ that is identical to $\p$ except that one high valence vertex in $(G,\p)$ is split in $(H,\q)$ into two distinct vertices with coincident locations, each with enough edges to the rest of $\q$ so that both new vertices can be trilaterated.

 In this theorem, we make no prior assumptions on $G$ and its number of vertices.
-Nor do we assume, a-priori that $\q$ is generic.
+Nor do we assume, a priori, that $\q$ is generic.
 The existence of $\q$ and $H$ with the appropriate properties is itself a certificate of correctness, though we still need to assume that $\p$ is generic.
-Thus if we are able, in any way, to find a way to interpret some portion, that corresponds to $\v^-$ in the statement of the theorem, of $\v$ using a trilateration $H$, then we know that we have correctly realized a corresponding part $\p_S$ of $\p$.
+Thus if we are able to interpret some portion of $\v$, corresponding to $\v^-$ in the statement of the theorem, using a trilateration $H$, then we know that we have correctly realized a corresponding part $\p_S$ of $\p$.

 Finally, suppose we assume that $\p$ is a generic configuration of $n$ points and that $G$ allows for trilateration with $\v= \la G, \p \ra^2$.
-Thus we must be able to take the data $\v$, and find (using brute force) some $H$ and $\q$ of $n$ points such that $H$ trilaterates a $\q$, and such that $\v=\la H,\q \ra^2$.
+Thus we must be able to take the data $\v$, and find (using brute force) some $H$ and $\q$ of $n$ points such that $H$ trilaterates $\q$, and such that $\v=\la H,\q \ra^2$.
 From Theorem~\ref{thm:triBK2ALG}, we then know that $\q=\p$.
-This gives us a formal justification for the brute force unlabeled trilateration algorithm of~\cite{dux1}.
+This gives us a formal justification for TRIBOND, the brute force unlabeled trilateration algorithm of~\cite{dux2}.

 \paragraph{Theorems~\ref{thm:triBK2} and~\ref{thm:triBK2ALG}, sketch} Informally, Theorems~\ref{thm:triBK2} and~\ref{thm:triBK2ALG} say that, generically, we do not need to know the edge labels for the trilateration reconstruction to succeed.